sigmie/docs.sigmie.com/docs/promises.md

 # Promises

-Promises library is a library for actions which have delays and therefore they need verification that they are successfully complete.
+Promises library is created for actions which have delays and therefore they need verification that they are successfully complete.

 ## Installation